Main navigation | Main content

-Application routed to approvers by: Monday, February 11, 2013
+Application routed to approvers by: Monday, September 16, 2013

-Applications routed to the OVPR by: Thursday, February 14, 2013
+Applications routed to the OVPR by: Thursday, September 19, 2013

-We are pleased to announce the Spring 2013 Grant-in-Aid Program administered by the Office of the Vice President for Research.
+We are pleased to announce the Fall 2013 Grant-in-Aid Program administered by the Office of the Vice President for Research.
 This program represents an important means by which this office is able to promote the scholarly and artistic activities of the faculty and their graduate students and to foster academic excellence within the University.
 Guidelines have been established to ensure that the available funds are distributed fairly, are effective in sustaining the vitality and quality of research at the University, and as seed money, help to stimulate the development of funding from external sources.
 See program summary below.

 Faculty members whose needs fall into one of the fundable categories and do not currently hold a Grant-in-Aid are encouraged to submit applications.
 Application will be reviewed by either the Biomedical Research Advisory Committee or the General Research Advisory Committee according to the area of the research.
 Applicants are encouraged to consult the evaluation criteria used by the review committees prior to writing their proposal.